What to eat (and how to supplement) to ward off stroke

 • L-Lysine at 1000 milligrams daily inhibits lipoprotein-a and slows clotting

-• L-Arginine at 6,000 milligrams daily has been shown to dramatically lower cholesterol and relax blood vessels via the production of nitric oxide
+• L-Arginine at 6,000 milligrams daily has been shown to dramatically lower cholesterol and relax blood vessels via the production of nitric oxide (NO).
+Eating beets is also an excellent way to increase NO.

-• EDTA (ethylenediaminetetraacetic acid), taken orally or intravenously as a chelator, is well known to open up small blood vessels and allow them to be more elastic
+• EDTA chelation (ethylenediaminetetraacetic acid), taken orally or intravenously as a chelator, is well known to open up small blood vessels and allow them to be more elastic

 • Vitamin E 800 to 1600 IU daily provides low-grade fibrinolysis (blood thinning)